Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

       $.ContainerProperties.properties["DefaultEncryptionScope"].description = "The default encryption scope for the container.";
       $.ContainerProperties.properties["DenyEncryptionScopeOverride"].description = "Indicates whether the container's default encryption scope can be overriden.";
       $.ContainerProperties.properties["DeletedTime"].description = "Data and time at which this container was deleted.
 Only valid when this container was deleted.";
-      $.ContainerProperties.properties["RemainingRetentionDays"].description = "Remaining days before this container will be permanantely deleted.
+      $.ContainerProperties.properties["RemainingRetentionDays"].description = "Remaining days before this container will be permanently deleted.
 Only valid when this container was deleted.";
       $.FilterBlobItem.properties["Name"].description = "Blob name.";
       $.FilterBlobItem.properties["ContainerName"].description = "Blob container name.";
       $.BlobItemInternal.properties["Name"].description = "Blob name.";